 This program is offered at Clark State's Springfield - Leffel Lane location.

 Graduates in new media need a balance of technical skills and aesthetic design sense with strong communication and personal skills to interact with clients.
-Employers in new media need skilled and intuitive, creative problem solvers to help them move their business forward in this new technological age.
+Employers in new media need skilled and intuitive, creative problem solvers to help them adapt to this new technological age.
 Employees in New Media must have strong computer competencies to allow them to work remotely from home.

 The New Media program is a two-year computer intensive learning experience focusing on industry-standard practices.
 Students with little experience with computers should take special note of the scholastic preparation listed below.

 The program course schedule is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those requiring college preparatory courses, will need additional semesters of study.
 Students should consult their academic advisor for help in planning their schedules.

 Graduating new media students wishing to further build their skills could also receive an Associate of Applied Business in Graphic Design by completing an additional 12 courses in the Graphic Design curriculum and an Associate of Applied Business in Computer Software Development by completing an additional 11 courses in the Computer Software Development Curriculum.

 Upon completion of an Associate of Applied Business degree in New Media, a graduate will be able to: